toan06/EZ/README.md

 # toan06

 ## It's all about simple JavaScript, HTML5 , CSS, AJAX...
-_at here all code will be add on *chrome URL*_ and runs on client browser
+_at here all the code will be added to the *chrome URL*_ and runs on client's browser